It is important for Feedem to be a responsible corporate citizen that cares for profit, people and the planet.

 Learners attend theory classes during the 12-month period, which covers, among others, food preparation, cooking methods, customer care, effective communication, secure working environment and food safety.
 The theory classes are supported by hands-on practical experience in a real-world, professional workplace environment.

-FEEDEM has enrolled 280 employees in various skills programmes between 2015 /2016.
-The skills programmes: Assistant chef, NQF 2 and Customer care are accredited by CATHSSETA.
+Feedem has enrolled 138 employees in various skills programmes between 2016 /2017.
+These skills programmes: Assistant chef, NQF 2 and Cook Convenience Food NQF 2, are accredited by CATHSSETA.
 The skills programmes are benefiting the individual by enhancing their future career and quality of life.
-FEEDEM customers reap the benefit of ongoing skills training by experiencing the quality and latest innovation in food preparation.
+Feedem customers reap the benefit of ongoing skills training by experiencing the quality and latest innovation in food preparation.

-FEEDEM has offered an internship to 30 university graduates, who have studies a hospitality qualification and 10 TVET college learners, who have completed their studies in NCV level 4, hospitality qualification.
-This 12 month structure programme provides learning objectives that give students the opportunity to gain hands-on experience in our units.
-After this internship, students will have the opportunity to apply for full-time employment with FEEDEM.
+Feedem has offered an internship to 30 university graduates, who have obtained a hospitality qualification and 20 TVET college learners, who have completed their studies in NCV level 4, Hospitality Qualification.
+This 12-month structured programme provides learning objectives that give students the opportunity to gain hands-on experience in our units.
+On completion of these internships, students will have the opportunity to apply for full-time employment with Feedem.

 The South African Chefs Association (SACA) launched its Centre for Culinary Excellence (CCE) at the University of Johannesburg, and Feedem is proud to be part of this initiative.
 At the opening of the centre, Feedem received a bronze plaque for its valuable contribution towards the project.
 The aim of this initiative is to: